openfde/openfde-doc/README.md

 ## Start the openfde-doc

-Openfde-doc is built based on Docusaurus version 2.4.3.
-It is recommended to install **Docusaurus 2.4.3**.

 This command starts a local development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.
 The default is the English version of the website.

 ```bash